 First, let’s address the divisiveness of the headline.
 Yes, there are places far worse than the United Kingdom.
 But the original thirteen colonies didn’t form the United States to escape the Ottoman Empire.
 We’re speaking in first, western world terms here.
 Save your North Korean torture talk for another time.
 Okay?
 Okay.

-These last few weeks have been — how shall we say — embarrassing for the UK.
+These last few weeks have been — how shall we say — embarrassing for the UK government.
 A man was recently sentenced for the crime of telling a joke.
 Then an old retiree arrested for murder after stabbing a home intruder.
 To deal with rampaging knife crime, the esteemed Mayor of London, Sadiq Kahn, plans to institute comprehensive knife control.

 The knifings were too much for crime-fighting super ninja Cookie Monster, to handle.